-In consonance with Aldi's statement, the ads did contain a \ indication, but this note only pointed out that the products in question were not part of the permanent stock of Aldi, thus in case of high demand it may happen, even within a short period of time following the initiation of the discount, that the stock becomes exhausted.
-It is true that at the bottom of the advertisements, above the note indicated with \, tiny written information announced that the products are sold without decoration.
-The only thing is that this announcement was indicated among the general information, therefore it was not eligible for drawing the attention of consumers to the products with respect of which the announcement applied.
-In addition to this, the information did not specify what qualified as decoration in the case of each product.
+In consonance with Aldi's statement, the ads did contain a indication, but this note only pointed out that the products in question were not part of the permanent stock of Aldi, thus in case of high demand it may happen, even within a short period of time following the initiation of the discount, that the stock becomes exhausted.
+It is true that at the bottom of the advertisements, above the note indicated with , tiny written information announced that the products are sold without decoration.
+The only thing is that this announcement was indicated among the general information, therefore it was not eligible for drawing the attention of this, the information did not specify what qualified as decoration in the case of each product.